ievapudz/Course_Work/README.md

 - not all organisms have got a proteome in UniProt database (result contained no UP identifier)
 - not all organisms have got a reference proteome
 - there are excluded proteomes shown in the results page (these proteomes should be filtered out)
-- there are proteomes that belong different bacteria strains
+- there are proteomes that belong to different bacteria strains

 ### Attempt #3 to fetch UniParc IDs